Last updated on September 27th, 2021 at 09:26 am

 The monarch butterfly spends its winters in Mexico and its summers in Canada and the United States, including Vermont.
-However, as cities in Mexico begin to develop, the monarch butterfly habitat is increasingly at risk due to the clear-cutting of forests.
+However, as cities in Mexico grow larger, the monarch butterfly habitat is increasingly at risk due to the clear-cutting of forests.
 On the other hand, the impact of herbicide use on the milkweed plant (monarch butterflies’ primary food source) in the United States is making it extremely difficult for them to survive.
-In a recent study hosted in Mexico, it indicated a 53% population decrease since the previous season.
+A recent study hosted in Mexico, indicated a 53% population decrease since the previous season.

 Bornean Pygmy Elephant